mlange-42/xwrd/README.md

 xwrd anagram --multi
 ```

-### Fund words by pattern
+### Find words by pattern

-Run with words to process:
+Run with patterns to process:

 ```shell
 xwrd match .a..x